gustafn/ns-modernizer/README.md

 ## Advanced Usage:

 ### 1. Perform Updates:
-Use the `-change` flag to update deprecated calls:
+Use the `-change` flag to update most deprecated calls:
 ```bash
 tclsh ns-modernizer.tcl -change 1
 ```

-The script creates backup files by adding "-original" to the  changed files.
-If you run the script multiple times make sure to delete these backupfile to prevent hickups (see point 5).
+The script creates backup files by appending the suffix `-original` to any modified files.
+If you run the script multiple times, be sure to delete these backup files to avoid conflicts or unexpected behavior (see point 5).

+The script is designed to handle straightforward changes automatically, but more complex adjustments may require manual intervention.
+For instance, older code might assume that all received data is spooled to memory.
+However, NaviServer, depending on its configuration and parameters, may spool large content to files to conserve resources.
+The updated code may need to account for this behavior to function as expected.

 ### 2. List Differences:
 Use the `-diff` flag to review changes without making updates: